Colin Holmes (historian): Academic career

+Works

-In 1963 Holmes was appointed to an assistant lectureship at the University of Sheffield in the Department of Economic and Social History under Sidney Pollard, then a rising star in the field of Economic History.
-During the 1970s the two worked closely together producing several volumes of documents covering European Economic History in the modern period.
-These books were: The Process of Industrialization (1968); Industrial Power and National Rivalry (1972) and The End of the Old Europe (1973).
+In collaboration with Pollard, Holmes wrote: The Process of Industrialization (1968); Industrial Power and National Rivalry (1972) and The End of the Old Europe (1973).
 Holmes and Pollard also edited Essays in the Economic and Social History of South Yorkshire (1977 reprinted 1979).
 Together with Alan Booth, in 1991 Holmes edited and contributed to a "festschrift" for Pollard called Economy and Society.
 European Industrialisation and its Social Consequences.
 On Pollard's death in 1988 Holmes became his literary executor and also edited for publication Pollard's Essays on the Industrial Revolution in Britain (2000).

-However, Holmes is best known for his work on British antisemitism, migration and fascism.
-His first major contribution to this field was an edited volume, "Immigrants and Minorities in British Society" to which he contributed an essay on "J.A.Hobson and the Jews".
-In 1979 Holmes wrote Anti-Semitism in British Society 1876–1939, which proved to be an inspiration for the growth of research into the area of fascism and antisemitism in the interwar period.
-He also wrote influential articles on the British editions of the notorious Protocols of Zion.
-Holmes jointly founded the journal Immigrants and Minorities in 1981 and served as joint editor until 2012.
-He currently serves on its advisory panel.
+Holmes is known for his work on British antisemitism, migration and fascism.
+In an edited volume, Immigrants and Minorities in British Society, he contributed an essay on "J.A.Hobson and the Jews".
+In 1979 Holmes wrote Anti-Semitism in British Society 1876–1939, which stimulated further research.
+He also wrote articles on the British editions of the Protocols of Zion.

-In 1998 he wrote "John Bull's Island: Immigration & British Society, 1871–1971", which is widely regarded as an authoritative text on the history of migration.
-It focused on a wide range of groups that entered Britain in these years, their contributions to society and the varied responses they encountered.
-A similar but smaller study, "A Tolerant Country?
-Immigrants, Refugees and Minorities in Britain", appeared in 1991.
-Holmes's interest in migrant groups was also evident in his contribution, "The Chinese Connection" which appeared in Outsiders and Outcasts.
-Essays in honour of William J Fishman (1983) which he edited jointly with Geoffrey Alderman, and his two volumes of edited source material in Migration in European History.
+In 1998 Holmes wrote John Bull's Island: Immigration & British Society, 1871–1971, on the history of migration.
+It focused on a wide range of groups that entered Britain in these years, their contributions to society and the responses they encountered.
+A related study, A Tolerant Country?
+Immigrants, Refugees and Minorities in Britain, appeared in 1991.
+He contributed "The Chinese Connection" in Outsiders and Outcasts.
+Essays in honour of William J Fishman (1983) which he edited jointly with Geoffrey Alderman.
+Migration in European History constituted two volumes of edited source material.